Gloriosa superba 'Rothschildiana'

 Bloom Time: Summer

-Gloriosa superba 'Rothschildiana' is a deciduous, tuberous, tendril climber up to 6.7 feet (2 m) tall.
-The leaves are lance-shaped and the upper leaf axils bear flowers, up to 4 inches (10 cm) across, in the summer.
-The lily-like flowers comprise 6 reflexed red petals, with wavy yellow edges, surrounding a cluster of curved and protruding stamens.
+Gloriosa superba 'Rothschildiana' is a deciduous tuberous tendril climber that grows up to 6.7 feet (2 m) tall.
+Leaves are lance-shaped.
+The upper leaf axils bear flowers, up to 4 inches (10 cm) across, in the summer.
+The lily-like flowers comprise six reflexed red petals, with wavy yellow edges, surrounding a cluster of curved and protruding stamens.

 USDA hardiness zone 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Select a location that receives six to eight hours of direct sunlight a day.
 In southern climates, an area that allows the vines to grow in full sun while the plant's roots remain shaded is the best location for growing a Gloriosa Lily plant.
 Some protection from the afternoon sun may be needed as well.

 Prepare the soil by tilling to a depth of 8 inches (20 cm) and amending with generous amounts of organic matter such as peat moss, compost, or well-rotted manure.
 Organic matter improves both drainage and aeration and provides a slow-release fertilizer to your Gloriosa Lilies.

 Erect a 6-to 8-foot (1.8 to 2.4 m) trellis for your Gloriosa Lilies before planting.
 Check that it is secure and will not topple under the weight of the growing Gloriosa Lilies.